rfratto/ll1_analyzer/Grammar.md

 Terminals may be alphanumeric and contain underscores, however the first character in the terminal must always be an alphabetical letter.

-Terminals must be declared at the top of your file before your productions.
+Terminals can be declared at anywhere in your file before your productions, but it is best practice to declare them at the top before your grammar.
 Some constants also work as terminals: any numeric value or a string wrapped in double quotes will be interpreted as a terminal.

 ## Production Rules